scaleapi/llm-engine/docs/guides/fine_tuning.md

 Once your fine-tune is finished, you will be able to start making inference requests to the model.
-You can use the `fine_tuned_model` returned from your [FineTune.get](../../api/python_client/#llmengine.fine_tuning.FineTune.get) API call to reference your fine-tuned model in the Completions API.
+You can use the `fine_tuned_model` returned from your [FineTune.get](../../api/python_client/#llmengine.fine_tuning.FineTune.get) API call to reference your fine-tuned model in the Completion API.
 Alternatively, you can list available LLMs with `Model.list` in order to find the name of your fine-tuned model.
 See the [Completion API](../../api/python_client/#llmengine.Completion) for more details.
 You can then use that name to direct your completion requests.
-You must wait until your fine-tune is complete before you can plug it into the Completions API.
+You must wait until your fine-tune is complete before you can plug it into the Completion API.
 You can check the status of your fine-tune with [FineTune.get](../../api/python_client/#llmengine.fine_tuning.FineTune.get).

 === "Inference with a fine-tuned model in python"